LucasMonteiroPaes/lucasmonteiropaes.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Lucas Monteiro Paes, an AI researcher and mathematician, not [Lucas Paes](https://en.wikipedia.org/wiki/Lucas_Paes) or [Lucas Monteiro](https://en.wikipedia.org/wiki/Lucas_Monteiro).
-Both Lucas are good football players; I am just an okay one. : )
+I am Lucas Monteiro Paes, an AI researcher and mathematician.

 I am an Applied Mathematics Ph.D. candidate at [Harvard University](https://www.seas.harvard.edu) working with Prof. [Flavio Calmon](http://people.seas.harvard.edu/~flavio/#).
-Previously, I was a Student Researcher at [Google DeepMind](https://deepmind.google/) in the Gemini Safety Team and an AI Research Scientist Intern at [IBM Research](https://research.ibm.com/) in the IBM T.J.
+Previously, I was a Student Researcher at [Google DeepMind](https://deepmind.google/) and an AI Research Scientist Intern at [IBM Research](https://research.ibm.com/) in the IBM T.J.
 Watson Research Center.

 I use theoretical insights to develop safe and trustworthy AI and ML systems.
 My research is driven by the belief that AI and ML systems should not only be accurate and efficient but also transparent, fair, and aligned with human values and societal norms.
 My research is supported by the [2024 Apple Scholars in AI/ML](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) Fellowship.